kalininalab/LoReMINE/README.md

                         number of threads to use, default = 1 --prefix PREFIX       Prefix for the output.
 If you use "batch_run" parameter, then provide "NA" as an input for this parameter
   --asm-coverage ASM_COVERAGE
                         reduced coverage for initial disjointig assembly incase there is a high coverage of reads.
 Default value is not set, so that it uses all reads to perform the assembly.
-Incase, the initial disjointigs doesn't get assembled due to very high coverage, then suggested value is "50", so that it uses longest 50x reads for initial disjointigs assembly
+Incase, the initial disjointigs doesn't get assembled due to very high coverage, then suggested value is "50", so that it uses longest 50x reads for initial disjointigs assembly --alt_param ALT_PARAM
-  --alt_param ALT_PARAM
-                        Run the assembly using pacbio/nanopore raw reads with alternate parameters.
+                        Run the assembly using Pacbio CLR or ONT reads with alternate parameters.
 Possible inputs are "True" or "False" (default = False).
 Use this parameter only when the assembly using default parameters in not satisfactory.
-Can only be used with
+Can only be used with Pacbio CLR or
-                        Pacbio/Nanopore "raw" reads and not with Pacbio "hifi" reads --db_path DB_PATH     path to the directory where you downloaded antismash databases (should point to directory which includes clusterblast, knownclusterblast, pfam etc as sub-directories).
+                        ONT reads and not with Pacbio HiFi reads --db_path DB_PATH     path to the directory where you downloaded antismash databases (should point to directory which includes clusterblast, knownclusterblast, pfam etc as sub-directories).
 Use this option only when you downloaded databases at a custom location
   --mibig               Use this option when you want to include MiBiG BGCs for clustering --clustering_type CLUSTERING_TYPE